 Karlaftis’ phenomenal upper body strength was put to good use on the football field.
 Even as a junior, his pass-rush prowess attracted national attention.
 Regarded as the best player in Indiana, 247 Sports listed him as a four-star recruit and the fourth-ranked defensive end in the nation.
 Naturally, he was courted by programs across the country.
 Offers flooded in from Alabama, USC, Clemson, and Ohio State, in addition to in-state attention from Indiana.

-Nevertheless, one program held a place in his heart.
-With family ties to the University of Purdue, Karlaftis committed to the Boilermakers in October of his junior season.
+Yet, one program held a place in his heart.
+With family ties to Purdue University, Karlaftis committed to the Boilermakers in October of his junior season.
 Combined with the family connection was an appreciation of the coaching staff in Jeff Brohm and Nick Holt.

 Karlaftis’ career at Purdue